nuxeo/nuxeo/docker/README.md

 ### Nuxeo Base: nuxeo/base

-This image cas be used as the `BASE_IMAGE` in the Dockerfile samples seen above.
+This image can be used as the `BASE_IMAGE` in the Dockerfile samples seen above.

 Based on CentOS 7, it includes:
 - OpenJDK.